What Is Email Marketing for Artists?

 Create an Email Marketing for Artists Content Keeping Systems.

 Evernote is the best way to clip online content.
 It helps you quickly and easily capture and organize anything you find online.
-Microsoft One Note also is a convenient info organization tool.
+Microsoft One Note also a convenient information-organization tool.
 You can print any document from your computer to it, and you can copy and paste information from the internet into it.
-It is old school, but keeping a physical folder with ideas for content is better than nothing if it works for you.
+It is old-school, but keeping a physical folder with ideas for content is better than nothing if it works for you.

 It's About You, Just Not All About You.